DongzeHE/scpca-docs/docs/getting_started.md

 ### Clustering

-Cluster assignments obtained from [Graph-based clustering](http://bioconductor.org/books/3.16/OSCA.basic/clustering.html#clustering-graph) is also availble in the processed objects.
+Cluster assignments obtained from [Graph-based clustering](http://bioconductor.org/books/3.16/OSCA.basic/clustering.html#clustering-graph) is also available in the processed objects.
 Here clustering was performed using the Louvain algorithm with 20 nearest neighbors and Jaccard weighting.

 To access the cluster assignments in the `SingleCellExperiment` object, use the following command: